nachocaru/xaprb.com/content/blog/2008-03-11-how-to-install-and-maintain-multiple-wordpress-blogs-easily.md

 &lt;/IfModule>
 </pre>

 Are there any better ways of doing this?
-I&#8217;m curious.
+I'm curious.
 Leave a comment if you know of one.

 ### Fixing the maintenance headache

 Installing two copies of WordPress, then customizing both is a pain.
 And it makes upgrades harder, too.
-I&#8217;d have to upgrade them both, fiddle with plugins (some of them are customized, too) etc etc. Even backups would be more complicated.
+I'd have to upgrade them both, fiddle with plugins (some of them are customized, too) etc etc. Even backups would be more complicated.
 It would be all too easy to screw up and delete some data.
 There are just so many ways this is a bad idea.

 It occurred to me that I could use a single copy and turn the dogs/ and cats/ subdirectories in the filesystem into symbolic links.
-(Windows users, you can stop reading now: this won&#8217;t work for you).
+(Windows users, you can stop reading now: this won't work for you).

 To make the blogs, the WordPress installation, and the custom blog theme all independent of each other, I created the following filesystem hierarchy: